mikastamm/text-to-audiobook/0-prompts/determine-and-summarize-speakers-prompt.md

 You will receive a raw story that will be turned into an audiobook.
 Identify every speaker or entity that has spoken text in the story.
-Include narrator voices, named characters and any other entity that should speak with a distinct voice.
+Include named characters and any other entity that should speak with a distinct voice.
+Do not include the narrator
 For each of them provide the following information strictly in this format:

-# Speaker {number}
+# Speaker <Speaker number>
 Name: <short name or identifier>
 Description: <short description of the character>
 Personality & behaviour: <key traits>